quinnmil/proj6-rest/README.md

 - To view a specific service, go to 'localhost:5001/SERVICE' with SERVICE replaced with any of the services described in the project description below.

-- to display a set amnount of results, the url can be modified with '/top/NUM' where NUM is replaced by an integer.
+- to display a set amnount of results, the url can be modified with '?top=NUM' where NUM is replaced by an integer.

 ## Project Description: